Here's who's tapped to chair City of Ottawa committees this term | CBC News

 When councillors ranked their preferences, few signalled they wanted a seat on the transit commission or the police services board.

-Glen Gower takes over as chair of transit commission.
-It's one of the top files for the City of Ottawa and Gower expects it will be challenging, he said.
+Glen Gower takes over as chair of transit commission if approved.
+It's one of the top files for the city and Gower expects it will be challenging, he said.

 It does not appear that former transit commission chair Allan Hubley is slated to take on any chair or vice-chair roles.

-Here are the list of proposed chairs of standing committees and boards:
+Here is the list of proposed chairs of standing committees and boards:

 - Community services: Laura Dudas.